 Both of those are micro-investment options, but what you’re really paying for with apps that specialize in micro-investing is the spare change, robo-advisor investing model.

-4 of the best micro investing apps
+4 of our favorite micro investing apps

 You can read further about each micro investing app below.